DolceTriade/tremstats/README.md

 So copy all files from 'web' to a directory reachable from the internet.
 Edit the file 'core/config.inc.php' and enter your MySQL data here again.
 The last setting in this file is the address of your tremulous server.
-This should be something like 'localhost:30720' or an external address.
+This should be something like `localhost:30720` or an external address.
 If you have done this step, you have done everything.
 Have fun with Tremstats!

 Notices on tremstats.py
 -------------------------------------------------------------------------------
 Tremstats.py offers you some nice features.
-Type 'tremstats.py --help' for more information.
+Type `tremstats.py --help` for more information.